Gippsland Australia Where We Live

 90 miles of Beach you say!
 The 90 Mile Beach is located in Gippsland Australia.
 Gippsland is the most sparsely populated area of Victoria.
 As the name suggests it runs for 90 miles along the Australian coastline.
 The beach faces into Bass Straight.
 Bass Straight is...read more

 Lakes Entrance on the Victorian Riviera Lakes Entrance is located in East Gippsland Australia.
 Lakes Entrance is at the eastern end of the Gippsland Lakes system.
 The Gippsland lakes are the largest inland waterway in Australia.
 This area is sometimes known as the...read more

 Our Australian Christmas As I buy Christmas cards and wrapping paper this year I am still amazed at how many feature snow!
 The only frosty water you will get here is the poor bag of ice you grabbed from the only shop open in town while on your way to lunch!
 And even...read more

-Tarra Bulga Nation is Park is located in the South Gippsland region of Victoria in Australia.
-Located 200 kilometers east of Melbourne.
+Tarra Bulga National Park is located in the South Gippsland region of Victoria in Australia.
+Located 200 kilometres east of Melbourne.
 Turning off at Traralgon you head into the Strzelecki Rangers.
 Roads throughout this area are narrow and winding but offer some...read more